solodyagin/pasdivert/README.md

 ## Requirements

 You need the binary distribution from the WinDivert homepage.
-Since we use it with Pascal/Delphi you can use any distribtution (VS, DDK or MinGW), this does not matter because we do not need the lib files for linking.
+Since we use it with Pascal/Delphi you can use any distribution (VS, DDK or MinGW), this does not matter because we do not need the lib files for linking.

 On Windows 64 put `amd64\WinDivert64.sys` and `amd64\WinDivert.dll` in the